Eve Fleisig

 My surname is pronounced /'flʌɪsɪg/ ("fly"-sihg).

 I'm a member of ACF, a volunteer-run organization that produces high-quality collegiate quizbowl tournaments.
+Very proud to have been on the Berkeley team that won both 2026 national championships! 🎉

 🇦🇷¡Siempre estoy feliz de charlar con otros latinoamericanos!